mkingsnorth/plating_generator_docs/docs/usage/quickstart.rst

     * :ref:`Add Plates to Mesh`: Add panel lines directly to your mesh.
     * :ref:`Add Greebles to Mesh`: Add greeble objects directly to your mesh.

+#.
+If you want to add a :ref:`Plating Generator modifier to your object<Modifiers>`, you can select from the :ref:`Modifiers` section.

 .. |greeble| raw:: html